GamesCreed

 Total War: ROME REMASTERED is a must-own and a must-play.

 If you play strategy games, you know exactly the game we are talking about today, and if you are not a fan of strategy games, the remastered version of this 17-year-old classic might just be exactly what you need to get started in the genre.
-It would be an understatement to say Total War: Rome was a staple of the RTS genre, it helped shape the genre to its current form, and is considered one of the best strategy series, alongside other giants, such as Age of Empires.
+It would be an understatement to say Total War: Rome was a staple of the RTS genre; it helped shape the genre to its current form, and is considered one of the best strategy series, alongside other giants, such as Age of Empires.

-To celebrate the 20th anniversary of the franchise, Creative Assembly decided to give new life to one of its all-time classics and fan favorite, Total War: Rome.
-But the first thing that comes to mind is why opt for a remaster instead of a remake?
+To celebrate the 20th anniversary of the franchise, Creative Assembly decided to give new life to one of its all-time classics and fan favorites, Total War: Rome.
+But the first thing that comes to mind is, why opt for a remaster instead of a remake?
 After all, almost 20 years is a long time for a game, and one way or the other, it must feel dated by now, right?
-That is precisely why the to remaster was the best way to go; Total War: Rome’s mechanics have proven to be timeless and, even now, are as enjoyable as they were almost 2 decades ago.
+That is precisely why the remaster was the best way to go; Total War: Rome’s mechanics have proven to be timeless and, even now, are as enjoyable as they were almost 2 decades ago.

 There is nothing wrong with adding a fresh coat of paint to a classic without messing too much with its inner workings.
 But there is much more to this remaster than just a new façade, as Creative Assembly also tried to bring into the present some of the design choices that looked and worked so well 17 years ago, using all the knowledge, improvements, and experience of more than 10 Total War Games since Rome’s debut.